411 S. Nedderman Drive

 The clinical requirements included in the MSN Nursing Education and MSN and Certification Nurse Practitioner programs at UTA are intended to provide students with experiential learning opportunities to enable them to transition successfully into the role of the nurse educator or nurse practitioner.
 An essential part of each clinical experience is active, hands-on practice, guided by a licensed preceptor with expertise in their advanced nursing practice specialty.

-Clinical placement at The University of Texas at Arlington in the graduate nursing department is a collaborative process with each student.
-Students are asked to locate a preceptor which is aligned with their program requirements; however, the Graduate Nursing Department will provide assistance with clinical placement when a student is experiencing difficulty.
+Clinical placement at The University of Texas at Arlington in the Department of Graduate Nursing is a collaborative process with each student.
+Students are asked to locate a preceptor which is aligned with their program requirements; however, the Department of Graduate Nursing will provide assistance with clinical placement when a student is experiencing difficulty.
 Clinical placement policies are available in the Graduate Nursing clinical management system, InPlace and are available to all students upon admission.

-Applicants should be aware of expectations concerning graduate nursing vaccine requirements.
+Applicants should be aware of expectations concerning Graduate Nursing Clinical Clearance Requirements.

 A minimum of 1000 clinical/practice hours are required for the UTA Doctor of Nursing Practice program.
 Up to 500 clinical/practice hours obtained during the student’s master's program may be applied to the 1000 post-bachelors practice hours.